jonnylangefeld/jonnylangefeld.com/_posts/2018-10-07-python-flask-base-project.md

 published: true
 meta: {}
 ---
-This blog post describes my favorite setup of a project sceleton for a python flask web app or api.
+This blog post describes my favorite setup of a project skeleton for a python flask web app or api.
 Keep on reading if you are interested in best practices for a python flask folder structure, architecture setup and testing.
 The repository with all files can be found [here](https://github.com/jonnylangefeld/flask-base-project).
-It's helpful for this blogpost to download the repository.
+It's helpful for this blog post to download the repository.
 I'll explain all necessary files and the folder structure.

 ### Docker First

 Like many of my projects, I like to dockerize everything.
-This also leads me to the only prerequesite: have docker installed ([I made a video how to install it](https://www.youtube.com/watch?v=JprTjTViaEA)).
+This also leads me to the only prerequisite: have docker installed ([I made a video how to install it](https://www.youtube.com/watch?v=JprTjTViaEA)).
 I like that everything is included with docker and I can virtually run it on any cloud platform (because all of them offer container hosting services / webapps).
 Apart from that, I've often had the case, that one python package doesn't like the other.
-So if you happen to develop mutliple projects on your computer ever, then it's very likely that you run into similar issues.
+So if you happen to develop multiple projects on your computer ever, then it's very likely that you run into similar issues.
 Docker takes care of it and separates each project from one another.
 It's like a lightweight linux instance with only python installed.
 I don't like python's virtualenvs too much, because it copies all python dependencies into my working directory.
 The container is built on a lightweight linux container.
 So let's start with the Dockerfile.
 In case you don't know what that is, I also recommend watching the linked video above.
 The steps are as follows:
-* Required packes from `requirements.txt` are installed
+* Required packages from `requirements.txt` are installed
 * All files required by the app are copied inside the container
 * Tests are executed on container build
-* The app will be executed with the entrypoint:
+* The app will be executed with the entrypoint `python app.py`:

 ```docker
 FROM python:3.7-alpine3.7